-The Process for Filing Bankruptcy
+The Process Of Filing For Bankruptcy

 - You will need to provide to your attorney a complete list of your assets, your debts, income from all sources, a budget, and some other information.
 Your attorney will likely have a questionnaire for you to complete.
 It is important to accurately complete this questionnaire.